orb-lang/qor/doc/md/core/fn.md

    end
 end
 ```

-### fn.dynamic(fn)
+### fn\.dynamic\(fn\)

 Because functions are immutable, we can't replace all instances of a function,
-at least not without trawling the entire program with the ``debug`` library
+at least not without trawling the entire program with the `debug` library
-looking for upvalues and locals.
+looking for upvalues and locals\.

-``dynamic`` sets up a closure, which uses a private attributes table to retrieve
+`dynamic` sets up a closure, which uses a private attributes table to retrieve
-the passed function and call it.
+the passed function and call it\.

 We create a table as a lightweight unique to index the function with, and
-provide a second method, ``fn.patch_dynamic``, to change the underlying function
+provide a second method, `fn.patch_dynamic`, to change the underlying function
-when desired.
+when desired\.

 We use two tables for the registry, because we want the values of the
-``_dynamics_call`` table to retain a reference even if it's the only one, which
+`_dynamics_call` table to retain a reference even if it's the only one, which
-allows anonymous functions to be registered as dynamic or patched in.
+allows anonymous functions to be registered as dynamic or patched in\.

 The net result is a unique function which can be swapped out in all places in
-which it is used.
+which it is used\.

 ```lua
 local _dynamics_call = setmetatable({}, {__mode = 'k'})